 So, just as business life has gone remote, so have conferences – and it’s not all bad.
 For one, virtual conferences take place online and are available to anyone with an internet connection (they can even be viewed on your phone, though this is not advised).
 Having them be online also means less expenses (admission prices are reduced, no travel expenditures, etc.) and less of a time commitment for attendees.
 In addition, with most sessions (in many cases all) being recorded, attendees also don’t have to choose between two or more concurrent sessions.
 They can consume the entirety of the conference’s content and catch up on what they missed at their leisure.

 With that said, however, it’s still important that conference attendees prepare ahead of time in order to get the most out of the conference.
-In this blog post, we’ll review the best practices for attending a virtual conference and introduce you to one where you can try out our tips firsthand.
+In this blog post, we review the best practices for attending a virtual conference.

 Virtual Conference Best Practices